lisp-mirror/lqml/examples/meshtastic/readme.md

 from Finder (not the console), otherwise BLE permissions will not work (if run from console, the app will show a BLE exception and consume 100% CPU).

+TODO: SailfishOS, using the Qt5.15 port (that is, SailfishOS using Qt5.6, with additional Qt5.15 installed).

 How to use cl-meshtastic